Dreamsorcerer/gnucash-gocardless-import/README.md

 At the end of the run, the script will also compare the balance in the accounts.
 If they fail to match, you'll get a warning asking you to perform a manual reconciliation.
-It will display the expected balance and the date which should both be entered into the reconciliation window.
+It will display the expected balance and the date which should both be entered into the reconciliation window (note that for liability accounts, the balance may be negative, but should be entered as a positive value in GnuCash).